Dobby233Liu/MIT-BOTHER-ME/README.md

 ## FAQ

-- Seriously?
+### Seriously?
-- Of course.
+Of course.

----

-- But why?
+### But why?
-- Let me tell you the background first.
+Let me tell you the background first.

 > On [Minecraft CurseForge](https://minecraft.curseforge.com/), there're a lot of modders, who develop mods and publish them.
-As Minecraft is becoming more and more popular, some communities are developing rapidly, and there appears a new kind of volunteers called "porter"(which is called "搬运工" in Chinese).
-They ask modders for permissions, and repost it on some communities(BBSes, download site, etc.).
-But some porters ask for permissions even though the mods are open-sourced.
+As Minecraft is becoming more and more popular, some communities are developing rapidly, and there appears a new kind of volunteers called "porter" (which is called "搬运工" in Chinese).
+They ask modders for permissions, and repost it on some communities (BBSes, download site, etc.) But some porters ask for permissions even though the mods are open-sourced.
 It has seriously affected the atmosphere of CurseForge and the mood of modders.

 That's why we started MIT-DNBM.
 It can protect modders from a lot of useless requests for reposting mods to another website.
 But anyone who don't want to be bothered can use this license.

----

-- Who are you?
+### Who are you?
-- We are [CFPA Team](https://cfpa.team/)(neither China Fire Protection Association, nor China Foundation for Poverty Alleviation), a team dedicated to tranlating Minecraft mods to Chinese.
+We are [CFPA Team](https://cfpa.team/)(neither China Fire Protection Association, nor China Foundation for Poverty Alleviation), a team dedicated to tranlating Minecraft mods to Chinese.
 [Check out our work.](https://github.com/CFPAOrg/Minecraft-Mod-Language-Package)
-- ~~We are Cirno Fans Protection Association in fact~~
+~~but, we are Cirno Fans Protection Association in fact.~~

----

-- Sounds great!
-I want to help you!
+### Sounds great!
+I will love to help you!
 - Wanna help?
 Send a pull request, or use it in your project.
 We will be happy to provide help! (。・∀・)ノ

 ## License